This Is Happening

-This Is Happening is the third studio album by American rock band LCD Soundsystem.
+This Is Happening is the fourth studio album by American rock band LCD Soundsystem.
 It was released first on May 17, 2010, jointly through DFA and Virgin Records in the United States and Parlophone elsewhere.
 It was recorded over the course of 2009 and early 2010 in the Mansion recording studio in Los Angeles.
-The first single, "Pow Pow," was released in April 2010, with a music video directed by David Ayer.
+The first single, "Pow Pow", was released in April 2010, with a music video directed by David Ayer.

+Frontman James Murphy cited Bronski Beat, Eurythmics' Sweet Dreams (Are Made of This), and OMD's Orchestral Manoeuvres in the Dark and Organisation as inspirations for This Is Happening.
 The album is dedicated to Jerry Fuchs (1974–2009), who performed drums live with the band on occasion, in addition to being closely associated with other DFA acts.

 Reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, This Is Happening received an average score of 84, based on 38 reviews, indicating "universal acclaim".
 It also achieved an ADM Rating of 7.7/10 on another review aggregator, AnyDecentMusic?.

 Guardian reviewer Alexis Petridis observed that the album did not contain Sound of Silvers "startling sense of mapping out new territories", instead sticking to a template that worked "incredibly well."
-In his review for AllMusic, Tim Sendra had a similar opinion, stating that while This Is Happening "doesn't quite reach the monumental heights" of the band's previous album, it still provided proof that LCD Soundsystem was "one of the most exciting and interesting bands around in the 2000s."
-Sendra also commended Murphy's expansion as a lyricist and songwriter, and said that his production on the album "reveal[s] him at the top of his game", while Jody Rosen of Rolling Stone said that it contained some of Murphy's "most earnest, lovelorn songs."
-Pitchforks Ryan Dombal awarded the album a Best New Music accolade, describing it as "pretty perfect".
+Pitchforks Ryan Dombal awarded it a Best New Music accolade, describing the album as "pretty perfect".
+In his review for AllMusic, Tim Sendra said that while This Is Happening "doesn't quite reach the monumental heights" of the band's previous album, it still provided proof that LCD Soundsystem was "one of the most exciting and interesting bands around in the 2000s."
+Sendra commended Murphy's expansion as a lyricist and songwriter, and said that his production on the album "reveal[s] him at the top of his game".